AseasRoa/paintor/docs/v1.x/components/components.md

 ## Reactivity

-Each component can have its own internal state if `createState()` is used inside the template:
+Each component can have its own internal state if `state()` is used inside the template:

 ::: code-group
 <<< @/./components/components-example-2.js [JavaScript]